getting your book picked by reader book clubs

 In one of my favorite Malcolm in the Middle episodes, mom Lois is excited about joining a book club with other mothers.
-She reads the book, highlights key passages, and arrives at the meeting prepared for an intellectual discussion.
+She reads the book, highlights key passages, and arrives at the meeting prepared for a thoughtful discussion.

 It’s not long before she discovers the book club is a ruse.